-We understand that despite a holiday being a welcome prospect at the moment, planning and travelling during these uncertain times can be daunting.
+As the world begins to open up once more, we understand planning and travelling during these uncertain times can be confusing.
 We have put together answers to some of the most frequently asked questions from our clients in order to alleviate some of these worries.
 Of course, our expert travel specialists are always on hand to discuss any queries you may have in detail.